cgibsonmm/finding-solutions/README.md

 ## Let's make some google searches

+**You want to change a number to a string**

-Search [change a number to a string js]( https://www.google.com/search?ei=5Pd2XOXEKcGQ_Qal6rywAw&q=change+a+number+to+a+string+js&oq=change+a+number+to+a+string+js&gs_l=psy-ab.3..0i22i30l2.9745.17598..18138...0.0..0.225.2453.24j5j1......0....1..gws-wiz.......0i71j35i39j0i131j0j0i67j0i20i263j0i22i10i30.FKBMZLqyNCU)
+Search [`change a number to a string js`]( https://www.google.com/search?ei=5Pd2XOXEKcGQ_Qal6rywAw&q=change+a+number+to+a+string+js&oq=change+a+number+to+a+string+js&gs_l=psy-ab.3..0i22i30l2.9745.17598..18138...0.0..0.225.2453.24j5j1......0....1..gws-wiz.......0i71j35i39j0i131j0j0i67j0i20i263j0i22i10i30.FKBMZLqyNCU)

+1. Look for information on the search results page without clicking links
+2. Use the drop downs to find your answer, *this is what you were looking for!*

+**Can’t remember concat?**

+Search [`combine string js`](https://www.google.com/search?client=firefox-b-1-d&q=combine+string+js)

+Now add values to your search [`combine string values js`](https://www.google.com/search?client=firefox-b-1-d&ei=tER3XPihFKeQ_Qa755DoCA&q=combine+string+values+js&oq=combine+string+values+js&gs_l=psy-ab.3..35i39.26752.28099..28307...0.0..0.299.904.3j3j1......0....1..gws-wiz.......0i71j0i8i30j0i8i7i30.1Idq0BCC3mU)

+*See the difference one word can make?*
 1. Read the definition
-2. Use the drop downs

-Can’t remember concat?
-Search [`combine string js`](https://www.google.com/search?client=firefox-b-1-d&q=combine+string+js) Now add values to your search [`combine string values js`](https://www.google.com/search?client=firefox-b-1-d&ei=tER3XPihFKeQ_Qa755DoCA&q=combine+string+values+js&oq=combine+string+values+js&gs_l=psy-ab.3..35i39.26752.28099..28307...0.0..0.299.904.3j3j1......0....1..gws-wiz.......0i71j0i8i30j0i8i7i30.1Idq0BCC3mU)

-**See the difference one word can make?**
-1. Read the definition
 2. W3schools
 3. Click on try it
   * change a value
   * click run button
-* click me button
+  * click me button, *this is what you were looking for!*

 **Stack Overflow**